 Using the proper products to wash and clean your skin is important to managing pain and prevent flares.

 When you shower, use a soap-free wash like Cetaphil and apply it with your hands.
 Avoid washcloths and loofahs, which can irritate sensitive tissue.
 Bleach baths can also help remove certain bacteria from your skin.
 This should be done at home using the directions provided by your dermatologist.

-It’s important to avoid shaving when you’re in the middle of a flare, since it can worsen your breakouts.
-If you’re concerned about hair removal, talk to your dermatologist.
+If you’re personally concerned about hair removal, talk to your dermatologist.
 They may suggest methods that are less likely to irritate your skin.

 When you’re away from home

 You should always carry hand sanitizer and wipes.
 This is a good way to keep your skin fresh when you’re not home.